Bonner Bridge Construction

 A. I’d like to highlight three recent bridge projects.

-The first is the Marc Basnight Bridge (Bonner Bridge Replacement) in the outer banks of North Carolina.
-This new bridge is nearly 3 miles long and crosses the Oregon Inlet between the Pamlico Sound and the Atlantic Ocean.
-Due to the harsh marine environment, our team proposed extensive use of precast concrete elements, many of which are post-tensioned, so they can quickly be assembled like LEGO blocks.
-Positive outcomes for this ABC technique stem from moving much of the construction work to the controlled environment and safety of a precasting yard: improved quality and reduced construction time in dangerous conditions.
+One bridge project to highlight is the Marc Basnight Bridge in the outer banks of North Carolina.
+This bridge is nearly 3 miles long and crosses the Oregon Inlet between the Pamlico Sound and the Atlantic Ocean.
+Due to the harsh marine environment, our team proposed extensive use of precast concrete elements, many of which are post-tensioned, so they can quickly be assembled like Lego blocks.
+Positive outcomes for this ABC technique stem from moving much of the construction work to the controlled environment and safety of a precasting yard: improved quality and reduced construction time in challenging marine conditions.

 North Carolina Bonner Bridge